 The crucifixion.
 Let us start somewhere during the crucifixion.
 Matthew tells that the robbers that were crucified along with him, heaped insults on him.
 But Luke says only one of them did, and John does not mention anything of the kind.
 The versions do not agree on that point; that is fair to say.
 So we have to say the Bible is far from true in all cases.
 [Matthew 27:44 - 28:8; Mark 15:28 - Mark 16:11; Luke 23:39 - Luke 24:12; John 19:18 - John 20:18].

-You should probably have no need whatever for quoting any saying of Jesus of his failed, original mission of saving Jews only.
-"Original Christianity as taught by Jesus Christ" could be dropped by all non-Jewish followers on the authority of Acts 15 and 21:25.
+You should probably have no need whatever for quoting any saying of Jesus of his failed, original mission of saving Jews only, all on the authority of Acts 15 and 21:25.

 Wheless, Joseph.
 Forgery in Christianity: Documented Record of the Foundations of the

 Christian Religion. (originally published in 1868) About.com.

 © 2006–2017, Tormod Kinnes, MPhil.
 [Email] ᴥ Disclaimer: [Link]